benjiyamin/Portfolio/README.md

 #### RS&H, Inc. | Orlando, FL

+* Constructed 3D models to ensure efficient utilization of right of way and design standards
+* Produced 2-week scheduled development plans for 3-4 engineers
+* Used Python and ArcGIS to export geospatial data to Excel calculations

 January 2018 - Present

 ### Engineer II

 #### RS&H, Inc. | Jacksonville, FL

+* Created scripts to automate CAD standard quality assurance (Heavily utilized by other engineers)
+* Led efforts within company to transition from 2D to 3D based civil design
+* Developed methodology for calculating river turbidity during construction with Excel VBA using an iterative process

 September 2014 - January 2018